Homer Thompson

 Homer Armstrong Thompson (September 7, 1906 – May 7, 2000) was a Canadian classical archaeologist of the twentieth century, specializing in ancient Greece.
-While studying for his doctorate at the University of Michigan, Benjamin Dean Meritt (later a faculty member at the Institute for Advanced Study) would introduce Thompson to the project which would occupy him for the rest of his life.
-The American School of Classical Studies at Athens was about to begin the excavation of the agora in Athens and Thompson was selected as a fellow of the school to aid in the project.
-Excavations began on May 25, 1931; Thompson would work on the excavations for the next 39 years.
-He was married to a fellow archaeologist Dorothy Burr Thompson.
+As a fellow of the American School of Classical Studies at Athens, Thompson was part of the excavations of the Athenian Agora from May 25, 1931 and led them from 1946 until 1970.
+He was married to a fellow archaeologist, Dorothy Burr Thompson.

 Early life and education

 Thompson was born in Devlin, Ontario, Canada, as the second child of William and Gertrude Thompson.
 The younger years of his life were split between Lauderdale Farm in Rosedale and Chilliwack, British Columbia.
 Since Chilliwack Senior Secondary School was not easily accessible from the farm, he and his sister, Jean, boarded with Grace Baldwin and her family on Williams Street in Chilliwack.
-At school, he was influenced by Principal Harry Fraser, who taught and encouraged young Homer in his pursuit of Latin.
+At school, he was influenced by his principal Harry Fraser, who taught and encouraged Thompson in his pursuit of Latin.
 Homer's father, who had also studied the classics before becoming a farmer, encouraged his son as well.

 At the young age of 15, Thompson graduated from Chiliwack High School.
 He enrolled to study the classics at the University of British Columbia, as well as becoming a member of the track team, the business manager for Student Publications, and the president of the Classics Club.
 Thompson focused on Latin and earned his B.A. with honours in only three years.
 He stayed to continue his studies and in 1927 received his M.A. with first-class honours.
 At this time he was only 19 years old and became the youngest classics professor in Canada.
-Thompson chose archaeology for his doctoral studies, and in a highly unusual two years, was awarded his Ph.D. from the University of Michigan.
+Thompson chose archaeology for his doctoral studies, and was awarded his Ph.D. by the University of Michigan after only two years' study.